Dynamic Probabilistic Reliable Broadcast: Introduction

-This might be an adequate choice for applications that are able to (temporarily) stand slight inconsistencies.
-As an example, let us consider \emph{cryptocurrencies}, by far the most popular decentralized application nowadays.
-Indeed, we may tolerate some overspending of users' accounts as long the responsible parties are eventually detected.
+Efficient protocols that tolerate Byzantine failures are in high demand.
+Let us consider \emph{cryptocurrencies}, by far the most popular decentralized application nowadays.
 Originally, cryptocurrency systems were designed on top of consensus-based blockchain protocols~\cite{bitcoin,ethereum}.
 But consensus is a notoriously hard synchronization problem~\cite{flp,dls,pbft,CHT96}.
 It came as a good news that we do not need consensus to implement a cryptocurrency~\cite{at2-cons,Gup16}, which gave rise to asynchronous, \emph{consensus-free} cryptocurrencies~\cite{astro-dsn,fastpay,pastro21disc} that confirmed to exhibit significant performance gains over the consensus-based protocols.
 At a high level, these implementations replace consensus with (Byzantine) \emph{reliable broadcast}~\cite{bra87asynchronous}, where a designated sender broadcasts a message so that no two correct processes deliver different messages (\emph{consistency}), either all correct processes deliver a message or none does (\emph{totality}), and if the sender is correct, all correct processes eventually deliver the broadcast message (\emph{validity}).
-The broadcast algorithm must tolerate a certain fraction of Byzantine (arbitrarily misbehaving) processes, potentially including the sender.